 Principles of Client Oriented Policy Analysis

-Concentrations: Economic Analysis, Quantitative Methods and Social Science; Policy Analysis course for cohort years 2011 and beyond
+Concentrations: Economic Analysis, Quantitative Methods and Social Science, Policy Analysis

 The main premise of this course is that policy analysis (in contrast to policy research) is inextricably linked to client relationships.
 A second premise is that some analysis is better than no analysis, and that policy analysts are often asked to confront difficult policy issues with far fewer resources at their disposal than they would like.

 To improve the quality of public policy decisions, policy analysts must cultivate clients, often serving as their counselors and confidantes.
 At the same time, policy analysts must not compromise the integrity of their work and work products.
 Balancing client needs while maintaining professional standards can often be challenging, and at times even infuriating.
 This tension can be exacerbated when time and other resources are in short supply.